Send in the plows: Edmonton to enact seasonal parking ban | CBC News

 A seasonal parking ban will come into force at 11 p.m.
 Sunday as the city prepares to ramp up snow clearing efforts.

-About 15 centimetres of snow has fallen over Edmonton over the past two days.
+About 15 centimetres of snow has fallen in Edmonton over the past two days.

 Any vehicles parked in designated seasonal parking ban routes after 11 p.m.
 Sunday will be ticketed and towed at the owner's expense.
 The city says the routes are clearly marked.